Heni Materoa Sunderland: Community leadership

-She was involved in standing up for women's rights when the local men declared that only men would be allowed to speak at the sacred place or marae in Manutuke because they had installed a paepae.
-Heni remembered that this was an inequality that her grandmothers had not seen.
-She did not accept the new rules and continued to talk as an equal.
+She was involved with her marae, Whakatō.
+She advocated for the rights of wahine (women) when the local men declared that only men would be allowed to speak at the marae in Manutuke because they had installed a paepae.
+Sunderland recalled that this was an inequality her grandmothers had not seen; she did not accept the new rules and continued to speak as an equal.